 ERC20 & ERC721 Standards

-ERC20 tokens enabled anyone to deploy a fungible token to the Ethereum blockchain and ERC721 tokens enabled anyone to deploy a non-fungible token (NFT) to the Ethereum blockchain.
+ERC20 tokens enabled anyone to deploy a fungible token to the Ethereum blockchain, and ERC721 tokens enabled anyone to deploy a *non-*fungible token (NFT) to the Ethereum blockchain.

 Cryptocurrency as Equity

-Sure, some cryptocurrencies serve zero use cases and are nothing more than a speculative instrument but others are entire networks.
-If you were to invest in ETH, SOL, AVAX, ALGO, or LUNA for example, you would be owning a piece of these networks and this tradable ownership could be considered equity.
-Each of these cryptocurrencies are the native coins used to operate on their own respective blockchains, and as the value of these networks grow, so does the value of their coins.
+Sure, some cryptocurrencies serve zero use cases and are nothing more than speculative instruments, but others are entire networks.
+If you were to invest in ETH, SOL, AVAX, or ALGO, you would own a piece of these networks, and this tradable ownership could be considered equity.
+Tokens, such as the ones conforming to the ERC20 standard, are built and deployed atop these networks.

 Another vital component of Web 3 thus far has been the innovations in the fundraising industry.
 Traditionally, startup companies have either gone through a series of venture capital funding rounds or have been bootstrapped.
-This was until Mastercoin implemented the world’s first Initial Coin Offering (ICO) in 2013, an innovation which spurred the imagination of many investors later on during the 2017 ICO bubble.
+This was until Mastercoin implemented the world’s first Initial Coin Offering (ICO) in 2013, an innovation that spurred the imagination of many investors later on during the 2017 ICO bubble.